Lamb Chop Dinner For Two

 Here you’ll find your favorite holiday dishes scaled down for your lamb chop dinner for two, such as au gratin potatoes for two and stove top scalloped potatoes.

-This easy pan fried Lamb Chop Dinner For Two with a homemade pan sauce comes together quickly to enjoy delicious lamb chops for Easter and Christmas.
+This recipe for easy Pan Seared Lamb Chops with a homemade pan sauce comes together quickly to enjoy a romantic lamb chop dinner for two.
+Perfect for your small Christmas or Easter meal.

 Ingredients